Addiction & Recovery > Educational Resources near

 Eligibility Requirements:

-In addition to sober living, New Day also offers outpatient treatment options and recovery coaching.
-Our outpatient program takes place at our comfortable and discreet office located in Castle Hills, in close proximity to all of our homes.
+In addition to sober living, New Day offers outpatient treatment options and recovery coaching.
+Our outpatient program takes place at our comfortable and discreet office in Castle Hills, which is close to all of our homes.

 For more information, click here.